Activity note: Hotel check-in from 3:00 p.m.

 Lunch: At a local restaurant, includes coffee, tea, water.

-Afternoon: Enjoy an expert led field trip to the Nantucket Whaling Museum.
+Afternoon: Enjoy a self-guided field trip to the Nantucket Whaling Museum.
 Housed in a restored 1847 candle factory, a 46-foot sperm whale skeleton floats suspended from the ceiling above many other attractions.
 Enjoy the views Nantucket harbor from the rooftop observation deck.
 Put the information you learned on the morning walk and at the Museum to use as you delve deeper into locales of your choosing.
 Take some time on your own to go “laning” (walking the lanes of the historic district of Nantucket) and explore independently before returning on the ferry to Hyannis.

 Dinner: On your own to explore local fare.
 Hyannis, like the rest of New England, is known for delicious seafood and clam "chowdah", but still offers various other dining options that cater to most preferences.